chinapedia/wikipedia.abstract.en/Page/Seabee.md

 8c.
 Military training for battalions during this period lasted six weeks.
 The first two weeks were at home port – Davisville Naval Construction Battalion Center, CBC Gulfport or CBC Port Hueneme.
 The last four weeks were with the Marines at Camp Lejuene or Marine Corps Base Camp Pendleton.

 8d.
-80 px  Presidential Unit Citation USN/USMC : Detachments from MCBs 5, 10, 53 and CBMU 301 for supporting the 26th Marines during the 11 week Battle of Khe Sanh Jan-Feb 1968.[417]
+Presidential Unit Citation USN/USMC : Detachments from MCBs 5, 10, 53 and CBMU 301 for supporting the 26th Marines during the 11 week Battle of Khe Sanh Jan-Feb 1968.[417]

 8e.
 Cold War project: 1961 floating dry dock for Polaris submarines at Holy Loch, Scotland.[418]